anitamegarry/LMNH-Plant-Health-Monitor/terraform/README.md

 To install Terraform, run: `brew install terraform`

 ### Execution
 To deploy the infrastructure, run the following Terraform commands from the root project directory:

-1. Initialise terraform: `terraform init`
+1. Initialise Terraform: `terraform init`
-2. Review the plan: `terraform plan`
+2. Plan the infrastucture: `terraform plan`
-3. Apply the plan & provision resources: `terraform apply`
+3. Apply the plan and provision resources: `terraform apply`

 ### These terraform files implement the following AWS resources: